Dalakoti07/web-polls/README.md

 ### Todo bugs
 - [x] avoid extra callbacks on client side, it not good from performance point of view
+- [x] allow person to vote for at max 3 times
-- [ ] add throttling of 5 req per minute from an ip
+- [ ] setup CI-CD for netlify